 |Bob Allison||Left Field||13||1st (11)||91st|

 So really, Bordick wasn't being so hyperbolic (unlike, y'know, all those other times).
-Having three of your fielders finish in the 80th percentile is pretty phenomenal, but having them all be on the left side is all but impossible — and yet, the Orioles could do just that in 2014.
+Having three of your fielders finish in the 80th percentile is pretty phenomenal, but having them all be on the left side is simply absurd — and yet, the Orioles could do just that in 2014.

 . . .